surftrips.co

 Frequently asked

-Point O’ Woods is a beach break suited for intermediate to advanced surfers.
+Point O’ Woods is a beach bottom, fast powerful sand-bar peaks with occasional long walls, break suited for intermediate through advanced surfers.

 Point O’ Woods